Psychology 2070 - Human Growth and Development » Fall 2022 » Quiz 3

 Which of the following reflexes is most likely to occur when something touches an infant's palms?

-A. the sucking reflex
+A. the grasping reflex

 B. the Moro reflex

-C. the grasping reflex
+C. the sucking reflex

 D. the rooting reflex